ElectricalGang

 Similarly, holes in depletion can also quickly occur on the P-type side of the junction.
 Once the newly formed free electrons come to the N-type side they cannot cross the forward junction due to the possibility of obstruction of the junction.
 In exactly the same way the newly formed holes once come to the P-type side

-And it cannot cross the junction, it has become a possibility of equal obstruction of the junction.
+If it cannot cross the junction, it has become a possibility of equal obstruction of the junction.
 As the concentration of electrons on one side increases, i.e. the N-type side of the junction and the concentration of the holes on the other side also increases, this causes the P-type side of the junction to behave like a small battery cell.

 The voltage is adjusted which is known as photovoltaic.
 If we attach a small load to the junction, a small current will flow there.